 This has been a discussion of the revolution of al-Husayn and its impact on Muslim consciousness.
 This memory will remain as a living ideal which, through its resounding magnificence, its exalted call, its noble self-sacrifice, will stir the hearts and consciences of men.

-It will remain ringing in the heart of history with the words of the Lady Zaynab to Yazid ibn Mu'awiya when she was a girl and he was a Caliph: 'Conspire as much as you can and exhaust yourself with your efforts, by God, you will never wipe out memory of us.
-You will not die while we live.
+It will remain ringing in the heart of history with the words of the Lady Zaynab to Yazid ibn Mu'awiya while she was a captive and he was a Caliph: 'Conspire as much as you can and exhaust yourself with your efforts, for by God, you will never wipe out memory of us.
+You will not bring to an end our revelation.
 Disgrace will never leave you.
 Is your judgment anything except blunder?
 Are your days anything except a number?
 Is your grouping together anything but a scattering apart?'

-1. Ibn Tawus, al Luhuf fi Qatla al Zufuf, 3.
+152.1.Ibn Tawus, al-Luhuf fi Qatla al-Tufuf, 3.